How Long Does It Take to Show Up in AI Answers? A Realistic Timeline for Independent Practices

 The first question most owners ask when they understand AEO is the obvious one: how fast does it work?
 They’ve watched their Google rankings move within weeks of a good SEO push, and they want a similar number for AI visibility.

-The honest answer is that AEO does not move on a Google timeline.
-It moves on a different curve, with different inflection points, and the difference matters because the wrong expectation is the single most common reason owners get discouraged before the work starts paying off.
+The honest answer is that AEO doesn’t move on a Google timeline.
+It follows a different curve, and wrong expectations are the single most common reason owners quit before the work starts paying off.

 Why AEO Doesn’t Move Like SEO

 AI models work differently.
-ChatGPT, Claude, Perplexity, and Gemini do not “rank” your content.
-They synthesize answers from a wide pool of sources — directory listings, reviews, Reddit threads, news articles, schema markup, professional registrations.
+ChatGPT, Claude, Perplexity, and Gemini don’t “rank” your content.
+They synthesize answers from a wide pool of sources: directory listings, reviews, Reddit threads, news articles, schema markup, professional registrations.
 Some of those sources update in real time (Perplexity searches the live web).
 Others are baked into model training data and only refresh when the model itself does, which can be months apart.

-The result is a system where some signals reach AI fast and others reach it slowly, and the answer to “when will I show up” depends entirely on which signals you are improving.
+The result is a system where some signals reach AI fast and others reach it slowly.
+The answer to “when will I show up” depends entirely on which signals you’re improving.

 The Realistic Phases